fatemevahed/fatemevahed.github.io/_posts/2025-03-19-TheWhispersInTheWoods.md

 Julia froze.

 **“That’s why I heard those words…”**

 Julia kept on reading more excitedly:
 > *Fortunately, the dark devil hasn't been able to steal the power of the forest.
 Not yet.
 But he's making hard efforts. *
 > *If you wanna save the whole world and the forest, you'd better use this book.
 Also, you have to go through the forest and break the curse and save everyone.
 But remember that if you go over that invisible layer, you will never be able to exit there, until that time when you break the curse.*
 > *This was the whole story.
 But don't worry!
 I'll guide you in this book!"*

-Julia smiled gladly and she was so eager to read more, so she spent almost a half of the night reading the book.
-She read chapter 2 and also chapter 3.
-Now, she knew many things about the forest, which nobody else knew.
+Julia smiled eagerly, her excitement growing as she read on.
+She spent almost half the night immersed in the book, devouring Chapter 2 and Chapter 3.
+By the time she was done, she knew many things about the forest that nobody else knew.

-“ I should go to the forest and save everyone!
-But I hope that this work will be over within a week.
-Or else, I won't be able to come back home and our families will be worried about their children…”
+"I should go into the forest and save everyone!" she thought.
+"But I hope this work is finished within a week.
+Otherwise, I won’t be able to go back home, and our families will start to worry about their children..."

-Then she sighed and thought:” But I suppose my family won’t be worried about me.
-They're not my real family after all.”
+She sighed and added, "But I suppose my family won’t be worried about me.
+They're not really my family, after all."

-Her neighbors couldn't care less about her, could they?
-They never liked her parents and it was always a mystery for Julia.
+Her neighbors never cared about her, did they?
+They never liked her parents, and it had always been a mystery to Julia why.

-She thought about her parents’ mysterious death for a moment, that occured when she was 4.
-The day that their house caught fire all of a sudden and her parents’ corpses were found outside of the house, was still clear to Julia.
+She briefly thought about her parents’ mysterious death when she was only four.
+The day their house caught fire without warning, and her parents' bodies were found outside, was still vivid in her mind.

-Julia finished reading chapter 3 and put it in her backpack.
+Julia finished reading Chapter 3 and tucked the book into her backpack.

-Tomorrow was the time.
-The time for saving the whole world and the forest...
+Tomorrow was the day—the day to save the world and the forest...